ejgallego/coq-serapi/README.md

    Or we could even serialize the naming structure and let the ide decide if we export the current open namespace.

  - Help with complex codepaths:
    Load Path parsing and completion code is probably one of the most complex part of company-coq

-_Version 0.2_:
+_More_:

  - Support regexps in queries.

-_More_:

  - Would be easy to get a list of vernacs?
 Things like `Print`, `Typeclasses eauto`, etc.
  - Add a cache to full document parsing..
  - enable an open CoqObject tag for plugin use (see coq/coq#209 ) ?
  - Checkstyle support.
  - ppx to enumerate datatypes.
 Write the help command with this and also Clément suggestions about Vernac enumeration.

 ### Technical details

-Coq SerAPI has two main components:
+Coq SerAPI has three main components:

+- `serapi`: an extended version of the current IDE protocol.
-- `serialize` a library providing automatic de/serialization of most Coq data structures using ppx_conv_sexp.
+- `serlib` a library providing automatic de/serialization of most Coq data structures using `ppx_conv_sexp`.
 This should be eventually incorporated into Coq itself.
+Support for `ppx_deriving_yojson` is work in progress.
-- `sertop`, a toplevel implementing an modified version of the current IDE protocol.
-This is a simple file and largely independent of Coq itself.
+- `sertop`, `sertop_js`, toplevels offering implementation of the protocol.

-Building your own toplevels using `serialize` is encouraged.
-Here, the current limit is the Ml API itself.
+Building your own toplevels using `serlib` and `serapi` is encouraged.
+Here, the current limit is the ML API itself.

-#### Open Questions

-- Should we fully embrace `Core` ?

 ## Acknowledgments